menon92/BangalASR/README.md

 ## Training

 If you want to regenerate the training you can use [this kaggle notebook](https://www.kaggle.com/code/menonbrur/bangla-asr-transformer)
 After epoch 140 you should get output like this.
-This training is done on very small amount (~ 5 hr) of data and validation is done on the 1% data taken from the training dataset
+This training is done on very small amount (~ 5 hr) of data and validation is done on the 1% data taken from the training dataset.

+The model included in this repository was train on 3K audio samples with 550 epoch.
+The best loss was 0.54.
+You can check the name of model checkpoint

 ![train-logs](./images/training-logs.png)